 If your child has missing vaccination, it’s better to reach his/her health care provider.
 Children can have their blood tested for antibodies to determine their immunity to certain diseases.
 In some cases, doctors may prefer to revaccinate your child for best protection.

-In case of incomplete documentation or a vaccination that require the required number of doses, a child may (depending on state laws) be admitted after the first dose(s) and issued a Temporary Medical Exemption form and scheduled for the next dose(s) according to age and dosage spacing.
+In case of incomplete documentation or a vaccination that require the required number of doses, a child may (depending on state laws) be admitted after the first dose(s) and issued a Temporary Medical Exemption form and scheduled for the next dose(s).
 This temporary medical form comes with an expiration date.

-I am travelling to USA with my child (on H4 visa), do I need to carry my child’s immunization records?
+I am traveling to USA with my child (on H4 visa), do I need to carry my child’s immunization records?

-Yes, you will need your child’s record for further age appropriate vaccination as well as future admissions in schools or day care.
-Since I live in Florida, I require completed Florida Department of Health Certification of Immunization (DH 680 Form) documenting immunization or exemption for the form to enroll my child in school.
-Florida has state-wide immunization registry, Florida SHOTS from where my child’s health care provider can directly produce an electronically signed copy of the completed DH 680 Form.
-This (http://www.floridahealth.gov/programs-and-services/immunization/_documents/dh-680-sample.pdf) is the sample of immunization form required in Florida (only).
+Yes, you will need your child’s record for further age appropriate vaccination as well as admissions in schools or day care.
+Since I live in Florida, I completed Florida Department of Health Certification of Immunization (DH 680 Form) documenting immunization.

 What are your experiences with immunization in other US states ?
 Any specifics ?